pmitros/school-committee/excellence.md

 already.
 The language immersion programs, once criticized for piling too much on students, have proven that students excellening with dramatically outperform.
 Amigos is the top-performing school in the district.
-Ola students appear to do great as well, by what information I've been able to gather.
 Chinese Immersion bumped MLK up several tiers.
+The Ola program is small enough that it's hard to have hard numbers, but from what I've seen (I spent a day visiting the classroom), it is a district-leading program as well.

-We just need to spread and expand this model.
+We just need to spread and expand such models.

 A footnote on diversity
 ----------